 Well, first, the beach itself.
 It’s covered in beach chairs.
-So many beach chairs that you can barely put a towel.
+So many beach chairs that you can barely put down a towel.
 I’m not exaggerating.
 In fact, it’s not really a beach so much as a parking lot full of chairs placed over some sand.

-Next, there is the water.
 A few hours north in Varna, the water, despite being near a port, is crystal clear, beautiful, and inviting.
 It was just as wonderful as the water I played in in Greece.

-But if you really want to go on a binge on the cheap, there are tons of better destinations in Europe: Barcelona, Lagos, Ios, Dubrovnik, Varna, and Constanj, just to name six.
+But if you really want to go on a binge on the cheap, there are tons of better destinations in Europe: Barcelona, Lagos, Ios, Dubrovnik, and Varna, just to name a few.
 Those places at least have some history, culture, and charm to them.

 Sunny Beach is a giant tourist trap of a destination with a bad beach, overpriced food, tacky bars and souvenir shops, and a bunch of drunks.
 If that sounds like fun to you, I highly recommend it.

 If I never see Sunny Beach again, I’d be the world’s happiest man.

 Book Your Trip to Bulgaria: Logistical Tips and Tricks

 Book Your Flight